Last Updated on

 If you are intent on doing a cleanse, however, we’d highly recommend you either consult with a nutritionist, holistic doctor, or your family doctor before doing a detox that lasts longer than a couple of days.

-Buying organic vegetables for juicing can be quite expensive, but here is a great cost effective juice recipe you’ll love:
+Buying organic vegetables for juicing can be quite expensive, but here is a great cost-effective organic green juice powder that does the trick.

 12. Can I Freeze Fish And Seafood?